Wikipedia: Coverage of topics and systemic bias

-These numbers refer only to the number of articles: it is possible for one topic to contain a large number of short articles and another to contain a small number of large ones.
 Through its "Wikipedia Loves Libraries" program, Wikipedia has partnered with major public libraries such as the New York Public Library for the Performing Arts to expand its coverage of underrepresented subjects and articles.
 A 2011 study conducted by researchers at the University of Minnesota indicated that male and female editors focus on different coverage topics.
 There was a greater concentration of females in the "people and arts" category, while males focus more on "geography and science".
+An editorial in The Guardian in 2014 claimed that more effort went into providing references for a list of female porn actors than a list of women writers.